-- You can refinance your USDA-guaranteed loan into any other loan type; Conventional, FHA, or VA.
+- You can refinance your USDA-guaranteed loan into any other loan type, including conventional, FHA, or VA.

-- Most refinancing programs require a credit score of 620-640 and an on-time payment of 180 consecutive days.
+- Most refinancing schemes require a credit score of 620-640 and 180 days of on-time payments.

 Refinancing your USDA home loan can save you money on your mortgage and get you a better deal on your interest rate.
-The problem is, that most people don’t know how and when to start their application and they usually pass up on this great opportunity.
+The problem is that most people don’t know how or when to begin their application, so they often miss out on this fantastic opportunity.

-If you want to know if you can refinance your existing USDA loan, stick around because in this article we’ll explain how you can meet this loan’s refinancing requirements, the best loan type to refinance into, and the benefits you can get from your decision today.
+If you want to know if you can refinance your current USDA loan, keep reading because we’ll explain how to meet this loan’s refinancing requirements, the best loan type to refinance into, and the benefits you can get from your decision today.

-Refinancing into a conventional loan is a great way to shorten your loan term, reduce the gross monthly payments and even remove USDA mortgage insurance.
-It’s important to mention that this type of loan refinancing does not allow cash-out on home equity so if that’s a major driving factor for you, you might want to consider other options.
+Refinancing into a conventional loan is an excellent option to shorten the duration of your loan, lower your gross monthly payments, and even eliminate USDA mortgage insurance.
+It’s crucial to note that this form of loan refinancing does not allow cash-out on home equity, so if that’s a big motivator for you, you might want to look into other choices.

-- A credit score of at least 620 or above.
+- A credit score of 620 or higher is required.

-- Meet the debt-to-income requirements of a conventional loan.
+- Comply with the debt-to-income ratio standards of a conventional loan.

-- Your house must undergo and pass a new appraisal to determine your current home equity.
+- To establish your current home equity, your residence must undergo and pass a new appraisal

-If you want to make use of the USDA loan refinancing program, it is essential that you are already eligible and presently on a USDA Guaranteed or 502 Direct home loan.
-This means homeowners with a non-USDA mortgage like a conventional mortgage cannot refinance their current home loans into a USDA loan type.
+If you wish to use the USDA loan refinancing program, you must already be eligible and have a USDA Guaranteed or 502 Direct house loan.
+This means that homeowners who have a non-USDA mortgage, such as a conventional mortgage, cannot refinance into a USDA loan.

-The seasoning requirement of a USDA loan is about 12 months.
-This implies a whole year should have passed after closing on the house before you take any step towards applying to get the home loan refinanced.
+A USDA loan requires about 12 months of seasoning.
+This means that you should wait a full year after closing on the house before applying to have the home loan refinanced.